darthwalsh/bin/apps/browser.plugins.md

 ## Currently using
 - [ ] Get all enabled/disabled from chrome://extensions/
+- [x] Look through unpacked chrome://extensions/ for any with refresh symbol ⏳ 2025-02-01

 ### [Button for Google Calendar - Chrome Web Store](https://chromewebstore.google.com/detail/button-for-google-calenda/lfjnmopldodmmdhddmeacgjnjeakjpki)
 Origin: a googler had a chrome extension that allowed adding calendar events from plain-text, but that API was deprecated...